(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on January 8, 2023.

-In determining a diagnosis, your lung cancer team will use tests and tools designed for diagnosing lung cancer, evaluating the disease and developing your individualized treatment plan.
-For example, imaging and laboratory tests are used to track the size of the tumor(s), monitor your response to treatment, and modify your plan when needed.
+For example, imaging and laboratory tests are used to track the size of the tumor(s), monitor the patient's response to treatment, and modify that plan when needed.

 Number of lung cancer cases diagnosed in total, men and women